 Did you know that over 2.2 million websites use WooCommerce?
 That is a lot of transactions happening all across the web.

 There are hundreds of payment processors you can use to accept payments on your WooCommerce site but Stripe is becoming one of the most popular ways to receive payments in WooCommerce.
+It creates safe environment for online payments.
+But to avoid fraud completely, it is always recommended to integrate Fully-Verified service.
+Many people still don’t know what video identification is, if you belong to them, find out now.

 It has small fees, is super easy to setup and they deposit your money fast.